-Is Email Dead?
-An In-Depth Analysis of The Rise and Fall
+Is Email Marketing Dead?
+The Rise and Fall of Email [Detailed Analysis]

 By Anush Clive Fernandes / In Case Study / October 22, 2018 / 11 Min read

 By Anush Clive Fernandes / In Case Study / October 22, 2018 / 11 Min read

-Depending on who your sources are, you may be led to believe that emails are not dead, but is in fact on the rise.
+Depending on who your sources are, you may be led to believe that email marketing is not dead, but is in fact on the rise.
 Proponents of the email marketing will point to the raw numbers as proof.

 Built in 1971 by Ray Tomlinson, emails have been synonymous with generations of users.
 You use it, your parents use it, your children probably use it.
 Email marketing has been widely accepted by businesses, governments and non-governmental organizations in the developed world, and it is one of the key parts of an ‘e-revolution’ in workplace communication.

 And as these statistics show, there’s a good reason why email is still going strong; it works.
 What they miss out on mentioning, however, is if you dig one level further this digital house of cards comes falling down.